 These are several of the many exceptions to the one-year statute of limitations rule.
 Because these laws are so complex, it’s best to ask an attorney for help with the claims process.

 Have you been injured at work?
 If so, contact the experienced attorneys at Armstrong & Vaught, P.L.C. as soon as possible.
 Let us guide you through the claims process and fight for the workers’ compensation benefits you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.